QALLOUJ/QALLOUJ/README.md

 ## 🌸 Outside of Coding 🌸

-I'm passionate about exploring cultures and people through videos and travel.
+I'm passionate about exploring cultures and people through  watching videos .
 I'm also an avid cyclist and volleyball player, always seeking new challenges.
 In my downtime, I love playing chess and designing on Canva, while painting allows me to express my creativity.

 ---